cristiandrami/CyberSecResources/notes/Practical Penetration Tester course/5 - Web App penetration tester/7 - Insecure Direct Object Reference (or BOLA).md

-Basically it is arises when we are able to access an object, on which we have no authorization, using his id.
+**==Basically it is arises when we are able to access an object, on which we have no authorization, using his id.==**

 It is very common in API driven applications.

+<mark style="background: #FF5582A6;">**Insecure Direct Object Reference (IDOR)** is a security vulnerability that occurs when an application directly exposes a reference to an internal object (like a file, database record, or URL) without properly checking whether the user is authorized to access it.
+This allows attackers to manipulate the reference to access data or actions they shouldn’t be allowed to.</mark>

 # IDOR 0x01
 Here we can see thta using the account ID we can access to user information: